-A NYFA official authorized by the Campus Dean to implement NYFA's student conduct procedures and impose sanctions upon any student found in violation of the Student Conduct Code.
+A NYFA official authorized by the Dean of Students to implement NYFA's student conduct procedures and impose sanctions upon any student found in violation of the Student Conduct Code.
 The term "Student Conduct Administrator" is an internal designation and is not an official title.
-For the South Beach campus, this may mean the Acting Chair, Filmmaking Chair, International Student Advisor, or Director of Operations.
+For the New York campus, this may be a Designee a Department Chair, or an Academic Advisor.